 His footsteps alert her as she turns to face him.

 “I need you to put that box in the study room upstairs.”
 His mother points at it while searching for something in the box in front of her.
 With an annoyed face, Kevin heads toward the box that is near the refrigerator.
 He notices that his mother had already placed her praise dancer magnets that held his perfect score on his essay paper.
 Rather than smiling at this in remembrance, Kevin thinks now that he is new in town, having to deal with making friends may affect his current good grade.
 It did in the past when he first moved into their former neighborhood three years ago.
-Kevin’s eyes avoid the paper and spot three keys that are bond to a ring on the counter nearby.
+Kevin’s eyes avoid the paper and spot three keys that are fasten to a ring on the counter nearby.

-“Oh don’t forget to unpack the boxes in your room as well,” Kevin’s mother says without facing him.
+“Oh, don’t forget to unpack the boxes in your room as well,” Kevin’s mother says without facing him.

-“Don’t forget to unpack the boxes in your room,” Kevin’s voice whispery mimics his mother in a comical fashion.
+“Don’t forget to unpack the boxes in your room,” Kevin’s whispery voice mimics his mother in a comical fashion.